datacarpentry/R-ecology-lesson/motivation.md

 your dataset has hundreds or millions of lines, it won't make much difference to you.

 R is designed for data analysis.
-It comes with special data structure and data types that makes the handling of missing data and statistical factors convenient.
+It comes with special data structures and data types that make handling of missing data and statistical factors convenient.

 R can connect to spreadsheets, databases, and many other data formats, on your computer or on the web.